Kajitsuka Sensei demonstrating at the 80th anniversary embukai of the Nihon Kobudo Shinkokai (Tokyo 2015)

 As well, Kajitsuka Sensei participates in local festivals to encourage the development of budo culture at the grassroots level such as demonstrating in the Zushi Budo Taikai, an annual local budo event in his hometown of Zushi where Kajitsuka Sensei first met Mutoh Sensei (his teacher) and started learning under him.

-In addition to all his national work, Kajitsuka Sensei is also active internationally as he manages and visits his various study groups in Russia, Ukraine, Australia, and Canada on an annual basis.
+In addition to all his national work, Kajitsuka Sensei is also active internationally as he manages and visits his various study groups in Russia, Ukraine, Turkey, Australia, USA, and Canada on an annual basis.

 Kajitsuka Sensei has graciously visited our group on many occasions.
 You can read about the particulars of each event in the seminar reports listed below: